 While two of them got picked up by Animal Services, Lori managed to coax Heidi into her car, and the rest is history.
 Established in 2002, Heidi Legacy is a non-profit, charitable organization fully staffed and run by volunteers who rescue dogs in need and help find them a better home.

 Adoption is pretty straightforward.
 After you fill out an online application that will get reviewed and checked out, you’ll get an email to meet your potential new dog.
-After which, you sign an adoption contract and go home with your new best friend.
+If all goes well, you sign an adoption contract and go home with your new best friend.

 Heidi’s Legacy Dog Rescue Details